joncamfield/joncamfield.com/resume.md

 * [**Censorship Circumvention**](https://www.pluggabletransports.info/)**:** provided \>$10M to anti-censorship tool development, community building, and standards-setting across multiple grants; and
 * [**Greater Internet Freedom**](https://greaterinternetfreedom.org/) – a multi-year USAID program advancing digital rights and safety in 40 countries centering regional partners in design and execution.

-Across my work at Internews, I ensured that our approach on these programs work was open, responsible, sustainable, and transparent.
+Across this work at Internews, I ensured that our approach was open, responsible, sustainable, and transparent.
 This included creating programs closely with in-country partners, building internal organizational operational security policies and risk assessment practices, and using open source tools and open licensed content.

 I also represented Internews at the NGO-ISAC, FIRST, the Design for Democracy Steering Committee, and as a founding member of CiviCERT.